24/7 Support Line - Call Now

 Overview

 Lutheran Family Services of Nebraska 120 South 24th Street is a mental health treatment center for people seeking treatment near Douglas County.
-As part of their treatment modalities for recovery, Lutheran Family Services of Nebraska 120 South 24th Street provides family counseling during treatment.
+As part of their treatment modalities for recovery, Lutheran Family Services of Nebraska 120 South 24th Street provides family counseling, individual psychotherapy, and eye movement desensitization and reprocessing therapy during treatment.
 Lutheran Family Services of Nebraska 120 South 24th Street is located in Omaha, Nebraska, accepting cash or self-payment for treatment.

 Lutheran Family Services of Nebraska 120 South 24th Street at a Glance